Ketamine Assisted EMDR for Perinatal Trauma and Anxiety

 • Persistent guilt, shame, or fear after birth

-If you’re unsure whether this is right for you, we’ll explore your history, medical eligibility, and goals together.
+If you are unsure whether this is right for you, we explore your history, medical eligibility, and goals together.

 Safety Is Central

-• You are medically evaluated by a ketamine-trained medical provider I collaborate with.
+You are medically evaluated by a ketamine trained provider

-• You remain fully awake and in control.
+• You remain awake and able to participate

-• You’re monitored throughout the entire 90-minute session.
+• You are monitored throughout the entire session

 My Approach

-As a LCSW, PMH-C with advanced training in perinatal trauma and IADC grief work, I integrate:
+As a LCSW and PMH C with advanced training in perinatal trauma and IADC grief work, I integrate

 • EMDR